typedb/typedb-docs/_09-query/01-match-clause.md

 </div>

 ### Roles of a given relationship
 Given a particular relationship, we can use the `relates` keyword to match all roles related to that relationship.
-Let's look an example.

 <div class="tabs">